The Honickman Foundation

 The Barnes Foundation

-The Barnes Foundation was established by Albert C. Barnes in 1922 to "promote the advancement of education and the appreciation of the fine arts and horticulture.
+The Honickman Charitable Trust is committed and proud to support The Barnes Foundation, established by Albert C. Barnes in 1922 to "promote the advancement of education and the appreciation of the fine arts and horticulture."

-The gallery will relocate to the Benjamin Franklin Parkway in Center City, Philadelphia in 2012.
-The new facility, designed by Tod Williams Billie Tsien Architects will maintain the intimate character of the original, distinctive layout and display the artwork in exhibition space that replicates the original galleries in Merion.
+Located in center city Philadelphia, area residents, citizens and visitors alike have easy access to this world-renowned collection.
+The gallery, designed by Tod Williams Billie Tsien Architects, maintains the intimate character of the original, distinctive layout and displays the artwork in exhibition space that replicates the original galleries in Merion, PA.

 In This Section